-Master of Science
+Master of Science in Software Engineering

-An undergraduate degree in engineering or related disciplines with a "B" average or better from an accredited college or university is generally required for graduate study in our Master of Science.
+An undergraduate degree in engineering or related disciplines with a "B" average or better from an accredited college or university is generally required for graduate study in the software engineering master's program.
 Outstanding applicants in other areas may be conditionally admitted subject to the satisfactory completion of several ramp courses or introductory courses within the specific program.

 - Are interested in improving their current skills and technical competencies,